torvalds/linux/Documentation/mm/damon/index.rst

 DAMON: Data Access MONitoring and Access-aware System Operations
 ================================================================

-DAMON is a Linux kernel subsystem that provides a framework for data access monitoring and the monitoring results based system operations.
+DAMON is a GNU/Linux kernel subsystem that provides a framework for data access monitoring and the monitoring results based system operations.
 The core monitoring :ref:`mechanisms <damon_design_monitoring>` of DAMON make it